Dime (United States coin): Franklin D. Roosevelt (1946–present)

 Another controversy surrounding Sinnock's design involves his image of Roosevelt.
 Soon after the coin's release, it was claimed that Sinnock borrowed his design of Roosevelt from a bas relief created by African American sculptor Selma Burke, unveiled at the Recorder of Deeds Building in Washington, D.C. in September 1945.
 Sinnock denied this and stated that he simply utilized his earlier design on the Roosevelt medal.

 With the passage of the Coinage Act of 1965, the composition of the dime changed from 90% silver and 10% copper to a clad "sandwich" of pure copper inner layer between two outer layers of cupronickel (75% copper, 25% nickel) alloy giving a total composition of 91.67% Cu and 8.33% Ni.
 This composition was selected because it gave similar mass (now 2.268 grams instead of 2.5 grams) and electrical properties (important in vending machines)—and most importantly, because it contained no precious metal.

 The Roosevelt dime has been minted every year, beginning in 1946.
-Through 1955, all three mints, Philadelphia, Denver, and San Francisco produced circulating coinage; production at San Francisco ended in 1955, resuming in 1968 with proof coinage only.
-Through 1964 "D" and "S" mintmarks can be found to the left of the torch.
+To 1955, all three mints, Philadelphia, Denver, and San Francisco produced circulating coinage.
+Production at San Francisco ended in 1955, resuming in 1968 with proof coinage only.
+To 1964, "D" and "S" mintmarks can be found to the left of the torch.
 From 1968, the mintmarks have appeared above the date.
-None were used in 1965–67, and Philadelphia did not show a mintmark until 1980 (in 1982, an error left the "P" off a small number of dimes, which are now valuable).
+None were used in 1965–1967.
+Philadelphia did not show a mintmark until 1980.
+In 1982, an error left the "P" off a small number of dimes, which are now valuable.

 To commemorate the 50th anniversary of the design, the 1996 mint sets included a "W" mintmarked dime made at the West Point Mint.
 A total of 1,457,000 dimes were issued in the sets, making it the lowest mintage Roosevelt dime up to that time.
 Since then, the "P" mint mark 2015 reverse proof dime and "W" mint mark 2015 proof dime, minted at Philadelphia and West Point for inclusion in the March of Dimes collector set, have the lowest mintages with 75,000 pieces struck for each.

+Semiquincentennial Dime (2026)

+The Great Seal of the United States (left).
+Semiquincentennial dime reverse (right).

+In 2026, the United States Mint is producing a dime for the Semiquincentennial, featuring a capped Liberty on the obverse and eagle carrying arrows on the reverse, dual dated as 1776–2026.
+The chosen design was recommended by the CCAC on November 18, 2024, and follows the theme of "Liberty over Tyranny".
+The Mint describes the obverse as Liberty opposing the "tyranny of the British monarchy" with "steadfast resolve", and the eagle on the reverse as "representing the American Revolution and the colonists' fight for independence".

+The eagle's design has been compared with the Great Seal of the United States, which features an eagle carrying an olive branch in one talon representing peace, and 13 arrows in the other talon representing readiness for war.
+The semiquincentennial dime omits the olive branch and features only the arrows representing war.